The 4 parts of a complete support system

 You probably have in mind the people in your life who help you and guide you.
 And having supportive people is vital to taking care of yourself.
 But there's more to a support system than that.

-As part of A Custom Fit Life, my clients explore their support system - what works, what doesn't, what support they have, and what support they still need.
+As part of Integrated Self-Care, my clients explore their support system - what works, what doesn't, what support they have, and what support they still need.

 In this work, we use a definition of support system that includes 4 types of supports: people, places, things, and beliefs.